-Soap is another item that sells well and does even better with a great display.
+Soap is a popular item that sells well and does even better with a great display.
 We personally package our soaps and leave one bar open for people to touch and smell.
 This is more sanitary and it also allows for a neater display.

-Our DIY soap display consists of several baskets that are like cases.
+Our DIY soap display consists of several baskets that are like little suitcases.
 We stack our bars in the cases and display the open case with a sample bar in the front.
+Our signs fit neatly in the lids of the open displays also – bonus!
+It gets people to read :).

 We always have a lot of people drawn to our displays who want to at least check out our products and when they do we can discuss our technique with them and what makes our products special.

-This was during setup for a single table display at a local high school craft fair hence school color cloths :).
+This was during setup for a single table display at a local high school craft fair hence school color table cloths and not our normal display :).
 You can see our baskets open and our samples out with signs and placed in matching wood bowls.
-We have open matching lotion bars for people to try also.
+We grouped the soaps with matching lotion bars.

-The set below is very similar to ours.
-People compliment the baskets all the time and have even offered to buy them lol.
+The picnic basket below is very similar to ours.
+People compliment them all the time and have even offered to buy them – imagine that.
 I was fortunate and found mine at a flea market.
 These are an investment, but very durable.
 You can just leave your soaps stored in them.
 We do and it makes setup and storage incredibly easy!

 How to Display Soap

 Our setup fills the space nicely with our crate shelves and it draws people over to see “what’s in that?”
-It was a very effective way to get people to visit us (we were stuck in a back corner).
+It was a very effective way to get people to visit us because we were stuck in a back corner.

 Certain items like soaps, lotions, and scrubs sell better when people can interact with them: touch, smell, visual all work together.
 If all your products are packaged, people may be less inclined to really stay at your table.